 What is a Bell Siphon?

-How Does the Bell Siphon Works in Aquaponic System?
+How Does the Bell Siphon Works?

 Bell siphons use a mechanism that leverages the forces of pressure and gravity.
 As your grow bed fills up with water and reaches the top of the standpipe located inside the siphon pipe, the water will flow through the reduce placed at the top of the standpipe and out through the standpipe into the fish tank at low pressure.